Vanessa22400/Delay-Analysis_Deutsche_Bahn/README.md

 The model is strong at confirming lower-risk situations (useful for passenger trust and baseline planning).
 Critical delays remain harder to capture due to unobserved drivers and the nature of rare disruptions.
 This is a data limitation more than a modeling limitation, and it is a realistic finding for operational systems.

 ![Feature Importance](Images/feature_importance.png)

+*Feature Importante: 'month' is the most predictive factor of a critical delay.*

 ---